 Black Friday Cyber Monday Trends

-Black Friday vs Cyber Monday statistics for 2018 showed that when it comes to online sales, the frenzy started on Thanksgiving with sales going over $3.7 billion, which represented a 28% growth when the estimated and predicted number was 16.5% year over year.
+2. Black Friday vs Cyber Monday statistics for 2018 showed that the frenzy started on Thanksgiving, with over $3.7 billion in online sales.

 Black Friday statistics for 2018 report that Black Friday saw sales worth $6.2 billion with 23.6% growth.
-Cyber Monday stats showed that, surprisingly, sales on Saturday and Sunday, contrary to the predictions, saw bigger growth numbers (25% combined) than Cyber Monday 2018 sales, which were predicted to have the most visible growth that year.
+Cyber Monday stats showed that, surprisingly, sales on Saturday and Sunday saw bigger growth (25% combined) than Cyber Monday 2018 sales.

 How many people shop on Black Friday?